ShafiqueMahen2/tech258_cloud/2-tier-deployment/2-tier-deployment-azure/NVAs.md

 ![app_vm_configuration_demo.png](images/nva_vm_configuration_demo.png)

 ### Step 5 - Creating our Traffic Route
-We want to direct traffic through a certain path (public -> DMZ -> private), we can achieve this through creating a route table.
+We want to direct traffic through a certain path (public -> NVA VM -> private), we can achieve this through creating a route table.

 1) Go to the `Route Table` section on Azure Portal.
 2) Click `Create`